-Words to convey detention
+Words to convey when a person is detained

 If you detain a person under a legislative power, say to the person "You have been detained for (give reason) ..." and then advise them of their rights as a detained person.
-Use the caution printed on the insert card in your notebook as a guide on the advice to be given.
+Use the caution printed on the insert card in your notebook or in Checkpoint as a guide on the advice to be given.